Using TeamCity with Xamarin

 An example of configuring a build trigger can be seen in the following screenshot:

 The previous section, Parameterizing the Build Script, suggested storing some values as environment variables.
 These variables can be added to the build configuration via the Parameters screen.
-Add the variables for the Test Cloud API Key, the iOS device ID, and the Android Device ID as shown in the screenshot below:
+Add the variables for the App Center API Key, the iOS device ID, and the Android Device ID as shown in the screenshot below:

-The final step is to add a build step that will invoke the build script to compile the application and enqueue the application to Test Cloud.
+The final step is to add a build step that will invoke the build script to compile the application and enqueue the application to App Center Test.
 The following screenshot is an example of a build step that uses a Rakefile to build an application:

 At this point, the build configuration is complete.
-It is a good idea to trigger a build to confirm that the project is properly configured.
+It's a good idea to trigger a build to confirm that the project is properly configured.
 A good way to do this is to commit a small, insignificant change to the repository.
 TeamCity should detect the commit and start a build.

 Once the build has completed, inspect the build log and see if there are any problems or warnings with the build that require attention.

-This guide covered how to use TeamCity to build Xamarin Mobile applications and then submit them to Test Cloud.
+This guide covered how to use TeamCity to build Xamarin Mobile applications and then submit them to App Center Test.
 We discussed creating a build script to automate the build process.
-The build script takes care of compiling the application, submitting to Test Cloud, and waiting for the results
+The build script takes care of compiling the application, submitting to App Center Test, and waiting for the results.

 Then we covered how to create a project in TeamCity that will queue a build each time a developer commits code and will call the build script.